Oh Hi There!

 Spoiler: It’s not just you.

 Okay, let’s talk about the pandemic-shaped elephant in the room.
-COVID didn’t just shake the snow globe, it shattered the whole thing.
+COVID didn’t just shake the snow globe, it SHATTERED the whole thing.
 Healthcare was gutted, burned out, stretched thin, and then duct-taped together again.
 Experienced nurses left in droves, either because they couldn’t take another shift in PPE or they realized their lives were worth more than their paychecks (wild concept, right?).
-And just like that, the flight industry, already a small, specialized corner of nursing, was desperate.
+And just like that the flight industry, already a small, specialized corner of nursing, was desperate.

 So yes, it’s easier to get in right now, but that doesn’t mean it’s easier to stay.
-Flight nursing still demands the same resilience, critical thinking, and ability to function with one eye on your patient and the other on your altimeter.
+Flight nursing still demands the same resilience, critical thinking, and ability to function with one eye on your patient and the other scanning your horizon.
 The pressure is just distributed differently now, and it’s often falling on the backs of experienced preceptors and med crew trying to bridge the gap.

-In the end, the skies may be a little more crowded with new faces, but if we nurture them, teach them right, and don’t skip the hard conversations, maybe this next generation will carry the torch with just as much grit and grace.
+In the end, the skies may be a little more crowded with new faces, but if we nurture them, teach them right, don’t skip the hard conversations, maybe this next generation will carry the torch with just as much grit and grace.

 Is it Her?
 Is it Me?
 Is it Meant to Be?: Dealing with Alpha Preceptors in Your New Pack